LegendusMaximus/speedsmart-tools/README.md

 1. Download the code as a ZIP file or clone the repository.
 2. Edit the speedsmart_config.py file with valid file paths.
+3. Rename speedsmart_secrets_example.py to speedsmart_secrets.py and add details.
+4. Install the project requirements by using "pip install -r requirements.txt"
-3. Run the start.py file to add replacing networks or start the tool.
+5. Run the start.py file to add replacing networks or start the tool.
 To start the tool without any input first, run main.py

 ## Goals/To Do list
 I will check items off below once they are completed and functional